Nexmo/nexmo-developer/_documentation/en/application/overview.md

 Parameter | Example | Description
 ----|----|----
 `connection_timeout` | `1000` | If Vonage can't connect to the webhook URL for this specified amount of time, then Vonage makes one additional attempt to connect to the webhook endpoint.
-This is an integer value specified in millseconds.
+This is an integer value specified in milliseconds.
 `socket_timeout` | `3000` | If a response from the webhook URL can't be read for this specified amount of time, then Vonage makes one additional attempt to read the webhook endpoint.
-This is an integer value specified in millseconds.
+This is an integer value specified in milliseconds.

 When creating or updating an application these can be set directly, or updated as required, for example: